lambdaclass/concrete/README.md

 - no GC as the default runtime story;
 - linear ownership: non-`Copy` values are used exactly once;
+- explicit disposal: the compiler does **not** silently destroy linear values at scope exit; user code must consume them directly or schedule visible cleanup with `defer x.drop()` / `defer destroy(x)`;
+- aggregate cleanup stays explicit at the owner boundary: when code explicitly drops a collection, generated drop glue may recursively destroy the live elements it owns, but the outer disposal remains visible in source;
 - Hylo/Val-style second-class references: mutation is allowed, but safe references are scoped access paths, not returned/stored lifetime-bearing values.
 This is how Concrete gets in-place mutation without making users